-A number of cultivars are available, the most notable being C. arboreus ‘Trewithen Blue’ with is wonderful blue flowers which appear early from late winter to early spring.
+- C. arboreus ‘Trewithen Blue’ with is wonderful blue flowers which appear early from late winter to early spring this is a taller growing type to around 6 metres, so suited to larger gardens.

-A native to California, Ceanothus ‘Joyce Coulter’ sometimes called ‘Creeping Mountain Lilac’, is a low growing shrubby plant that is relatively drought tolerant once established and with reach 2/3m with a spread of 2m+.
+A native to California, ‘Joyce Coulter’ is sometimes called ‘Creeping Mountain Lilac’, it is a low growing shrubby plant that is relatively drought tolerant once established and with reach 2/3m with a spread of 2m+.
 Use this variety as a flowering ground cover plant.

 C. spinosa or ‘Redheart’ has attractive white flowers, bees and butterflies love the flowers.